Davz33/flutter-ecommerce-app/README.md

 # Flutter E-commerce App

-A modern, responsive e-commerce application built with Flutter, using Frontify's [Fondue](https://github.com/Frontify/fondue) design system.
+A modern, responsive e-commerce application built with Flutter, using template components inspired by Frontify's [Fondue](https://github.com/Frontify/fondue) design system.
 This project demonstrates a cross-platform shopping experience with a consistent UI on web, iOS, and Android.

 ## Features